-The Committee shall render a written recommendation outlining the factual basis for its decision, together with its opinion of the sanction, to the Dean of Students (or designee).
+The Committee shall render a written recommendation outlining the factual basis for its decision, together with its opinion of the sanction, to the Vice Provost and Dean for Student Affairs.
 If the recommendation is not unanimous, a written minority opinion may become part of the record.

-The Dean of Students (or designee) may amend or revise the recommendation of the Committee.
-The complainant and respondent shall be informed simultaneously by the Dean of Students (or designee) of the final decision within five (5) business days of the decision being rendered.

-In cases where decisions are rendered when classes are not in session, this timeframe may be altered as needed.
+The Vice Provost and Dean for Student Affairs may amend or revise the recommendation of the Committee.
+The complainant and respondent shall be informed simultaneously by the Vice Provost and Dean for Student Affairs of the final decision within fifteen (15) business days of the decision being rendered.
+In cases where recommendations are rendered when classes are not in session, this timeframe may be altered as needed.